iamtheyammer/meraki-location-analytics-api-client/README.md

 ## Starting the server

 ### With tmux
+#### We recommend that most users use tmux.

+tmux is short for terminal multiplexer.
+It allows you to run a terminal session that doesn't care if you terminate your ssh session (and more).
+You can start up a terminal, run a command, like this app, and it will run even after you terminate your ssh session.
 1. Start a tmux session `tmux new -s [cmxapi/sessionNameYouChoose]`
 2. Start the app `node app.js`
 3. Detach from it `^B, d`